How to get a Good Apprenticeship- and Why They are Hard to Come By

 -Good apprenticeships happen at good studios.
 As many folks know, good studios are few and far between compared to low quality studios.

 -Good apprenticeships take 2-4 years, and most studios can only support one apprentice at a time.
-Meaning not only are their limited amount of studios offering good, quality apprenticeships, but those studios will be limited to offering a good apprenticeship only once every few years.
+Meaning not only are their a limited amount of studios offering good, quality apprenticeships, but those studios will be limited to offering a good apprenticeship only once every few years.

 -Piercers need experience before mentoring.
 10 years at least piercing full time is my personal suggestion for timeframe before being ready to teach.
 Meaning the amount of piercers actually qualified to have an apprentice and teach them is also lower than you might imagine.

--Apprentices need a job once they finish their apprenticeship- the usually transition into a full time piercer at their studio.
+-Apprentices need a job once they finish their apprenticeship- they usually transition into a full time piercer at their studio.
 That means a studio needs to have the clientele and need for another piercer when their apprentice is finished.
 So even if a studio could train one great apprentice every 2 years, if they don’t have the need for that staff, it would be unethical for them to bring someone on.
 Meaning it’s often even more rare for good studios to take on apprentices.

 This leads to good apprentice positions being rare, coveted, and highly competitive.
 When good studios do open for apprentices, they can sometimes receive hundreds or thousands of hopeful apprentices.
 But they can only hire one.